 - Submittable does not log you out automatically when you exit your browser.
 Therefore, it is important that you sign out from your Submittable account, especially when you are using a public computer.

 - Since you will not be able to edit it afterward, make sure to review your application before submitting it.
 If your application is not ready, you can save it as a draft and submit it at a later time.
 The saved drafts of your application can be found in your account under My Submissions (or Submissions).

-- If after submission you need to change something in your application, contact the ADB-JSP program at adbjsp@EastWestCenter.org.
+- If after submission you need to change something in your application, contact the USSP scholarship program at USSP@EastWestCenter.org.

-ADB-JSP application information, downloadable from the East-West Center website, provides detailed application instructions for the ADB-JSP program.
+USSP application information, downloadable from the East-West Center website, provide detailed application instructions for the USSP program.

 Please include in your message your (1) full name, (2) country of citizenship, and (3) intended degree program.

 Access to technical help with using Submittable is available here.

 All fields with an asterisk (*) are required.

 The Pacific Islands Leadership Program (PILP) provides individuals from the Pacific Islands region with the opportunity to enhance their leadership capacities and build a network with other leaders from across the Pacific, Asia and the United States.
 PILP attracts participants possessing high leadership potential and a commitment to serve their national and regional development goals.
 The program strengthens participants' knowledge and understanding of key regional, economic, social, political, health, education and environmental issues, and cultivates adaptive and appropriate leadership capacities.

 PILP Fellows will spend one month in experiential learning exercises at the East-West Center, in addition to a one month field study at the Taiwan Ministry of Foreign Affairs' Institute of Diplomacy and International Affairs (IDIA).
 Curriculum includes future scenario planning, social entrepreneurship and risk analysis, climate change and environmental stewardship, international relations, and public health.